derhansen/sf_tv2fluidge/README.md

 respect TemplaVoila page templates with flexform fields (e.g. textfields or images, which are used in your frontend output).

-## Support and updates
+## Feedback and updates

 The extension is hosted on GitHub.
-Please report feedback, bugs and changerequest directly at https://github.com/derhansen/sf_tv2fluidge
+Please report feedback, bugs and changerequests directly at https://github.com/derhansen/sf_tv2fluidge